nicholaspung/gatsby/docs/docs/typography-js.md

 ## Using Typography.js in Gatsby

-Typography.js is a JavaScript library that enables you to explore the typographic design of your website and define beautiful custom and pre-existing typographic themes.
+Typography.js is a JavaScript library that allows you to explore the typographic design of your website and define beautiful custom and pre-existing typographic themes.
 It allows you to change the font on your website with ease.
 Typography.js currently maintains over 30 themes for you to use.
 However, you can also define your own custom font themes if none of the available themes meet your requirements.
 To use Typography in your project, it will involve installing a [Gatsby plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-typography/) and specifying a configuration object for Typography.

 ## Installing the Typography plugin